andersm9/Meraki_Ansible/README.md

 For Mac, the process for installing Ansible inside a Virtual Environment is:

 python -m virtualenv ansible  # Create a virtualenv if one does not already exist

 $ source ansible/bin/activate   # Activate the virtual environment

 $ pip install ansible

-# Create a file "credentials.ini" with the following contents:
+# Create a file "credentials.yml":

 We’re going to store our variables and credentials in an encrypted local file – the Ansible Vault.